 Criteria: Chapter 37 Implementing Capital Assets Management System of the Financial Management for Georgia Local Units of Administration indicates that School Districts must establish capital assets policies, define system requirements, implement a capital assets system, maintain capital assets inventory records, and perform annual physical inventory counts of the capital assets.
-Governmental Accounting Standards Board (GASB) Statement No. 42, Accounting and Financing Reporting for Impairment of Capital Assets and for Insurance Recoveries, requires School Districts to develop and implement an asset impairment policy, while GASB Statement No. 51, Accounting and Financing Reporting for Intangible Assets, requires School Districts to develop and implement an asset school Districts to develop and implement No. 42 requires capital assets no longer in service or whose capacity is determined to be impaired to be reported at the lower of carrying value or fair value.
+Governmental Accounting Standards Board (GASB) Statement No. 42, Accounting and Financing Reporting for Impairment of Capital Assets and for Insurance Recoveries, requires School Districts to develop and implement an asset impairment policy, while GASB Statement No. 51, Accounting and Financing Reporting for Intangible Assets, requires School Districts to develop and implement an intangible asset policy.
+Additionally, GASB Statement No. 42 requires capital assets no longer in service or whose capacity is determined to be impaired to be reported at the lower of carrying value or fair value.